The land

 In 1912, part of the estate had been subdivided into 68 allotments which all sold for a total of £5,610.
 Most of the remaining land was subdivided in 1928.
 Gray Road and River Terrace pass through the original property, which stretched down to the river.

-The house was vacated by the church and remained empty for 12 years until purchased by private owners in 2007.
-Their restoration of the property is described in this article with interior photos
+The house was vacated by the Church and remained empty for 12 years until purchased by private owners in 2007.
+It underwent a high quality restoration which was completed in 2013.

 Pingback: John Sankey and Sankey Street | Highgate Hill and Its History